wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-premises-infrastructure-for-microsoft-365/includes/3-plan-your-microsoft-365-transition.md

 :::row-end:::
 :::row:::
   :::column:::
-    With your internal and external stakeholders:
+    Complete the following tasks with your internal and external stakeholders:
 \- Agree on scope and timeline
 \- Agree on project tracking mechanism
 \- Develop success criteria and a communication plan